How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 Your automotive expert advisor, for example, said they had helped others with their car purchases and the experience with your project to purchase your vehicle was the best they had ever had:

-• The project was actually enjoyable, something they looked forward to being a part of during their day
+- The project was actually enjoyable, something they looked forward to being a part of during their day and they felt like they were part of a great team.

-To review once again, this was all because you followed the steps to INITIATE your project, so you set it up for the greatest probability of success.
+To review once again, this was all because you set it up for the greatest probability of success.

-Then, weekly and daily you followed the small simple habits of success in the other blog posts to LEAD the Motive and PeopleCONTROL the Things and Money, and PLAN the Map and Timing.
+Then, weekly and daily you followed the small simple habits of success in the other articles.

 Now the final step is to transition from a project state to an operational state, so your success continues for what you have created after your project is complete.

-The next section is a quick one-page review of the MPM model to refresh the context of where we have been and then we’ll dive into the details of TRANSITION.
+The next section is a quick one-page review of the MPM model to refresh the context of where we have been and then we’ll dive into the details of TRANSITION and CLOSE.

 MPM Model Quick Review